awsdocs/amazon-redshift-developer-guide/doc_source/federated_query_example.md

-# Example of Using a Federated Query<a name="federated_query_example"></a>
+# Example of using a federated query<a name="federated_query_example"></a>

 The following example shows how to set up a federated query that references an Amazon Redshift database, an Aurora PostgreSQL database, and Amazon S3\.
 This example illustrates how federated queries works\.
 To run it on your own environment, change it to fit your environment\.
-For prerequisites for doing this, see [Getting Started with Using Federated Query](getting-started-federated.md)\.
+For prerequisites for doing this, see [Getting started with using federated queries](getting-started-federated.md)\.

 Create an external schema that references an Aurora PostgreSQL database\.